fuhlving/umbrellaclient/README.md

-# Umbrella Client
+# Cisco Umbrella Client

-Python class to make it easier to interact with the Umbrella Reporting API (v2).
+Python class to make it easier to interact with the Cisco Umbrella Reporting API (v2).
 This is not written by a programmer, so use it at your own risk!

 The class/client is a work in progress.
 So be careful in pulling down new versions.
 I will try to not break old behaviour too much, but cant guarantee anything